Mesh LogoMesh

 }

-Create React App v5 uses Webpack 5.
-Use react-app-rewired or craco to override config.
+Create React App v5 uses Webpack 5 but doesn't expose the config directly.
+Use craco to override it.

 Update package.json scripts: